labex-labs/open-source-labs/django/lab-04-form-processing-and-cutting-down-our-code/step1.md

 - `forloop.counter` indicates how many times the `for` tag has gone through its loop
 - Since we're creating a POST form (which can have the effect of modifying data), we need to worry about Cross Site Request Forgeries.
 Thankfully, you don't have to worry too hard, because Django comes with a helpful system for protecting against it.
 In short, all POST forms that are targeted at internal URLs should use the `{% csrf_token %}<csrf_token>` template tag.

 Now, let's create a Django view that handles the submitted data and does something with it.
-Remember, in `Tutorial 3 </intro/tutorial03>`, we created a URLconf for the polls application that includes this line:
+Remember, in `**Creating the Public Interface Views**`, we created a URLconf for the polls application that includes this line:

 ```python
 path("<int:question_id>/vote/", views.vote, name="vote"),